Fund Internship Program (FIP)

 - Cross-country comparisons of effectiveness of AML/CFT efforts

-- have an excellent command of English (both written and oral); and
+- Have an excellent command of English, written and oral.

-- must possess strong quantitative and computer skills.
+- Possess strong analytical, quantitative and computer skills

 IMF interns receive: